 This program is a mechanism for providing quick-response advice to communities that have identified transportation issues of concern about which they would like to have technical advice.
 In this program, a team of CTPS and MAPC engineers and planners will meet with community officials to learn more about specific problems and provide advice on next steps concerning issues that the community may have identified, such as those related to parking, traffic calming, walking, bicycling, and bus stops.
 In many cases, there will be a site visit with local officials to understand the potential problem, review existing data, and make suggestions for additional data that may be needed.
-Analysis of the identified problem and possible solutions, appropriate follow up, and contact information for appropriate MPO and MassDOT, the MBTA, the MPO, and MAPC, as well as guidance on how communities can get involved, could also be provided.
+Analysis of the identified problem and possible solutions, appropriate follow up, and contact information for appropriate MPO and MassDOT staff could be recommended.
+Descriptions of the various planning processes at MassDOT, the MBTA, the MPO, and MAPC, as well as guidance on how communities can get involved, could also be provided.
 Technical assistance activities could produce conceptual designs for some project locations.